Bagnet Ilocos recipe you’ll love with the perfect bagoong dip

 The best way to eat these is to devour the bagnet and the tomato-onion side dish using your bare hands.

-Yep, that’s the only way that you can truly indulge in the goodness and richness of the bagnet.
+Yep, that’s the only way that you can truly indulge in the goodness and richness of bagnet!

-But, there are other ways you can enjoy your bagnet, as some add it as toppings to their favorite salad recipe, or use bagnet in a favorite vegetable dish like the ‘pinakbet’ which are also very prevalent in the Ilokanos diet.
+But there are other ways you can enjoy your bagnet, as some add it as toppings to their favorite salad recipe.
+Or they use bagnet in a favorite vegetable dish like “pinakbet”, which is also very prevalent in the Ilokanos diet.